azchatlanin/rrr/README.md

 At this stage, the project is launched by cloning this repository and building locally using the installed meson build system.

 **Steps:**
-1. Install Mason.
+1. install meson
-2. clone the repository.
+2. clone the repository
-3. perform meson setup build
+3. run: meson setup build
-4. run the script. run
+4. run the script: . run

 Tests are written out of necessity and in the presence of the right mood!
 But you can always fix it. :)